 • Patient with uncertainty and imperfection

-This space isn’t:
+This space is NOT:

 • A program, plan, or pitch for personal coaching services